Advertisement

 A brick of compressed tea leaves.

-• After being plucked on a sunny day, the tea leaves must be baked over an even fire, with no wind.
+After being plucked on a sunny day, the tea leaves must be baked over an even fire, with no wind.
 After baking, they should be placed in a paper bag to cool.
 When completely cold, the leaves can be ground.
-(Tea was not brewed from whole leaf until the 1300s.)
+[Tea was not brewed from whole leaf until the 1300s.]
 Then spring water should be heated to just under the boiling point and a pinch of salt added.
 Then bring it to a second boil, and stir only the middle portion of the liquid.
 Steep the ground tea leaves in this water in each cup individually and drink before it cools.
 The first and second cups taste the best, and more than four or five cups should not be consumed.

-The skill of making tea properly was highly valued in China, and an inability to make tea well, and with elegance, would cause disgrace.
-Making tea was an honor, and only the lord of the house was allowed this privilege and duty.
 Lu also describes types of tea, uses and the benefits of drinking it.
 More importantly, he imbued the writings with a spiritual aesthetic that reflected Buddhist, Taoist and Confucian religious thought.
 The tea ceremony served as a metaphor for expressing the harmony and simplicity that not only ordered but also streamed throughout the entire universe.

 Powdered green matcha tea

 During this period, Chinese culture significantly influenced and impacted art, politics and religion in the Far East.
 A Zen Buddhist monk, Saicho, is credited with introducing tea to Japan in the late 8th or early 9th century.
-While studying in China, Saicho became exposed to tea and brought back seeds to start growing it at his monastery.
-Other monks realized that it could enhance their meditative practices and followed suit, and over time small tea plantations sprouted up at secluded monasteries.
-Later, tea was elevated to an art, really just an extension of the Zen philosophy’s purity of form.
-However, due to isolation, teas popularity did not blossom until the thirteenth century.
+While studying in China, Saicho was exposed to tea and returned to Japan with seeds.
+He began to grow it at his monastery.
+The monks found that tea enhanced their meditations, and over time small tea plantations sprouted up at secluded monasteries.
+However, due to the isolation of monasteries, tea did not explode into the mainstream until the thirteenth century.

 At this time in Japan, as in China, people only drank tea in powdered form (matcha).
-Inspired by Buddhist spiritual philosophy, this marks the origin of the Japanese Tea Ceremony or Chanoyu (literally, “the hot water for the tea”), in which the making and serving of tea is carried out through an elaborate set of procedures, each movement learned over years of study and requiring great skill and poise.
+Tea preparation and service became elevated to an art, an extension of the Zen philosophy’s purity of form.
+The Japanese tea ceremony or chanoyu (literally, “the hot water for the tea”) evolved, in which the making and serving of tea is carried out through an elaborate set of procedures, each movement learned over years of study and requiring great skill and poise.

 Continue To Page 3: The Modern Steeping Custom Emerges & Tea Entices The